This story has been updated. It was originally published on January 3, 2019.

 Although it requires less work, Decluttr also tends to yield less money than selling directly to buyers.
 On the other hand, it’s fast, easy, and safe, and payments arrive within days.

-Clearing house, and finishing the chore within a reasonable time period, is a task that requires high levels of organization.
+Clearing house within a reasonable time period is a task that requires high levels of organization.
 Evernote can help.
 Put it to work tracking your schedule, managing your to-do lists, scanning documents, pinging you with reminders, and saving information from the web (like a link to this article).
 Essentially, you should treat this note-taking app like an organizational tool for your entire life.

 You can access all of the aforementioned Evernote abilities for free.
 But if you want advanced features like offline access and improved search, you’ll have to pay $8 a month.

 Speaking of organization, you’ll need to start the decluttering process by assessing what’s filling up your home, and then tracking these items as you get rid of some and keep others.
 Sortly lets you photograph, list, categorize, and search through everything you own.
 Even if you end up keeping everything you enter into the app, the process will help you organize these items and keep them out of the way.

 The free version of the app lets you count up to 100 items.
 Premium subscribers can go past this limit, plus they’ll get to sync their inventory across three or more devices.